 Metro United Way’s 2-1-1 help referral service directs people looking for resources to the appropriate service provider via phone call, text, or online database search.
 Make sure your program’s information is in the 2-1-1 database and up-to-date for parents to find.
 For any questions or edits, please contact Glen Powell.

 Quality Out-of-School Time Tools

 Having a safe place for young people to go before and after school, on the weekends, and during school breaks is important.
 Even more important is ensuring that these programs are high quality.
-Having highly skilled and professional staff, supportive environments, and engaging programming are all characteristics of high quality programs.
-More and more, OST program administrators and youth work professionals want to be able to measure the quality of their youth programs in order to make program improvements.
-BLOCS provides access, training, and technical assistance to programs on quality measurement tools including the Youth Program Quality Assessment (YPQA) and Survey of Academic and Youth Outcomes (SAYO-Y).
+Having highly-skilled and professional staff, supportive environments, and engaging programming are all characteristics of high quality programs.
+More and more, OST program administrators and youth work professionals want to be able to measure the quality of their programs in order to make improvements.
+BLOCS provides access, training, and technical assistance to programs on quality measurement tools including the Social Emotional Learning Program Quality Assessment (SEL PQA) and Staff Rating of Youth Behavior (SRYB).